Districts and Schools

 • Repeated classroom visits/observation/feedback

-• Ongoing, specific PD, technical assistance (TA) and follow-up to district teams
+• Ongoing, specific PL, technical assistance (TA) and follow-up to district teams

 • Data collection, data analysis, evaluation, and progress monitoring for district-level teams

-• Building capacity sessions for cadres in effective inclusive practices (e.g., facilitating and supporting school-level BPIE assessment)
+• Building capacity sessions for cadres in effective practices in supporting students with disabilities in the least restrictive environment (e.g., facilitating and supporting school-level BPIE assessment)

 • Co-training/co-facilitation with cadre members